 On average, the cows that were fed high-quality pasture silage produced 0.22kgMS/cow/day more than the cows fed low-quality pasture silage.

-At a $7/kgMS payout, this equates to an increased return of over $1.50 per cow, per day for high-quality pasture silage.
+At a $9/kgMS payout, this equates to an increased return of nearly $2 per cow, per day for high-quality pasture silage.

 So, how do you ensure your pasture silage is high-quality?
 It requires a combination of quality pasture, excellent fermentation and excellent stack or bale and feed-out management.